guotong1988/Chinese-NER-InjectDictRule/README.md

 PYTHON3

 ### feature
-entity name encoded for input
+entity names are encoded for model input